meesvandongen/just-one-cf/docs/technical-architecture.md

 ### Player Actions (available to all players)
 - **join-session**: Validates game code and adds player to the session
 - **submit-clue**: Processes clue submissions and checks for duplicates
+- **mark-invalid-clues**: Allows the selected checker to mark additional clues as invalid (only available during duplicate checking phase)
 - **submit-guess**: Evaluates the guess and updates the set score (only for current guesser)

 ### Host-Only Actions (restricted to game host)